prakharmrsl/easypcceo.github.io/pages/budget-pcs/hard-drive.md

 ## The Best Solid State Drive (SSD) for Gaming
 ![Samsung 860 Evo SSD](/img/hdd/860-evo.jpg){: .img-middle}

-When it comes to an SSD, you can't go wrong with the Samsung 860 EVO 250GB drive.
+When it comes to an SSD, the [Samsung 860 EVO 250GB](https://amzn.to/2ILooEd){: target="_blank"} is the drive of choice.
 It is a bit more expensive than traditional SSDs of this size, but well worth the money.

 Samsung is a reliable brand – their drives have withstood the test of time, and proven themselves reliable and worth the extra money.
 I have one in my PC and I absolutely love it!